Gemstone Properties

 This information has come from many sources.
 We are not responsible for the information presented on this page expressed or implied about the suitability of this stone for healing or for curing diseases.
 The information here is provided for you to make your own decisions and has not been evaluated or approved by FDA or any other agencies.

 This list is protected by copyright.
-If you should decide to use it you must link to this page as the source and to Dr. Karen Meador's website as the Author.
+If you should decide to use it you must link to this page as the source and site Dr. Karen Meador as the Author.